poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 Start with Iq Stanza objects
 ----------------------------

 Now, you should know how to access message elements, you can assign it to variables.
 It will always be as string type which you can edit, parse or do some else.
 For Iq is also necessary to get this user online, because, if you log in with the same bare (jid before slash, user and domain) to your jabber on many devices, full jid will be different for all of them.
 The difference concerns only a part of jid after slash, for example, look at this jids, two from different devices, had different resources: `slixmpp_plugin@jabber.at/41327421879132`, `slixmpp_plugin@jabber.at/7893241740109` but log in are with that same bare `slixmpp_plugin@jabber.at` and that same password.
 If you want to force constant jid, you can log in with your full jid using this shema: [user@]domain[/resource].
-But, two devices can't be logged at the same time, with that same user, domain and resource.
+But, two devices can't be logged at the same time, with that same JID and resource.

 Okay, I think now you understand what is bare and resource in full jid.
 Now, we can start to extend our Iq stanza.
 After we collect data interesting for us from Message, then we can send back Iq to our client.
 Like last time, we should create eligible object and send it to another user, in this case this user will be a sender and our Client.

-At first, we should create another function for our ClientSerwer with a proper name to sending Iq.
+At first, we should create another function for our ResponseClient with a proper name to sending Iq.

 Method to extract data from message to our Iq
 +++++++++++++++++++++++++++++++++++++++++++++